Verpous/AlwaysShadow/README.md

 It is recommend to turn on Desktop Capture in your GeForce Experience settings otherwise Instant Replay will constantly be getting toggled on/off when you're in the desktop.
 If Desktop Capture being off is important to you, you can disable the open/close Instant Replay notification to at least hide the fact that the program is bugging out.

 ## Download
-You can download the compiled program [here](https://github.com/Verpous/AlwaysShadow/releases/download/v1.0/AlwaysShadow.zip).
-Alternatively, you can clone the repo and compile it yourself.
+You can download the compiled program [here](https://github.com/Verpous/AlwaysShadow/releases/download/v1.0/AlwaysShadow.zip), or you can go to [Releases](https://github.com/Verpous/AlwaysShadow/releases) and choose what to download.
+If you experience errors about missing libraries, try downloading the "static linking" version from there.
+And of course, you can always clone the repo and compile it yourself.

 ## Compilation instructions
 1. Install [MSYS2](https://www.msys2.org/)